lukehsiao/openring-rs/README.md

 </div>
 <br>

-`openring-rs` is a tool for generating a webring from RSS feeds, so you can populate a template with articles from those feeds and embed them in your own blog.
+`openring-rs` is a tool for generating a webring from Atom/RSS feeds, so you can populate a template with articles from those feeds and embed them in your own blog.
 An example template is provided in `in.html`.

 This is a rust-port of Drew DeVault's [openring](https://git.sr.ht/~sircmpwn/openring), with the primary differences being:
 - the template is provided as an argument, not read from stdin